Posts tagged ‘Open Standards’

 - added 2009-05-01: Microsoft Office 2007 with Service Pack 2 can now read and write ODF files.
 Available for Windows operating systems.

-- added 2011-04-18: Microsoft Office 2010 can read and write ODF files.
+- added 2011-04-18: Microsoft Office 2010 and 2013 can read and write ODF files.
 Available for Windows operating systems.
 Their implementation appears to be substandard.
 Unless you’re at work and have no choice, use LibreOffice or OpenOffice.org instead.
 Not only do they handle the format better, but they are less annoying to use.

 - Freely available software that can manipulate data in files stored in ODF file formats